farz-1/RootToPlate/README.md

 The project is licensed under the Eclipse Public License 2.0.
 This license is a commercially friendly open source license that allows YE Scotland to edit, modify, distribute and create derivatives of this software.
 The intellectual property of this project belongs to YE Scotland.

 ## Project status
-As the project currently exists , it has sufficiently fulfilled all our the customers initial needs and requirements.
+As the project currently exists, it has sufficiently fulfilled all our the customers initial needs and requirements.
 The customer is free to build further on this project and contract us or look elsewhere as the code is made available to them.